Norman2115/stake-and-snake/README.md

 Huge shoutout to RH.
 Introducing us one of the best tool - the Scaffold-ETH and conducted workshop on it, which became the foundation for this entire project.
 Funny enough, I couldn’t even deploy properly using it during my last hackathon.

 Also, not forgetting the Vanar Team for helping us with the Vanar deployment.

+As someone still fairly new to the Web 3 space, we strives to learn more and improve.